What’s the difference between speak and talk?

 Phrasal Verbs with Talk

 There are plenty of phrasal verbs with talk.
 Here are some of the most important ones:

 - talk someone into/out of something = convince someone or yourself to do/not to do someting

 - talk at someone = talk to someone without letting them reply or speak (a one-sided conversation)

 - talk back = reply to someone rudely (usually used with children)

-- talk something up = say that soemthing is more important/better than it is
+- talk something up = say that something is more important/better than it actually is

 - talk someone down = convince someone they are incorrect, or that they shouldn’t act on something

 - talk down to someone = talk to someone as if you are better and smarter than them